Monday, May 23, 2022

 Friday, May 20, 2022

-Violence in Second Person: Part I
+Violence in Second Person: Part I. Way Before There Was a Fight Club.

 Have the goddamn living hell beat out of you before you get too fucking old to recover from it.
 Make sure you get what's coming to you.
 In the years following your recovery you'll begin to appreciate the violent and savage beating for what it was: a clinical exercise in character development.
-So settle back, put 'em up, and prepare to absorb the exhilarating thuds of tight-packed fists breaking into the face so loved by your mother.
+So settle back, put 'em up, and prepare to absorb the exhilarating thuds of tight-packed fists breaking into the face once so cherished by your mother.

 Make sure you're too drunk to counter them.
 The blows seem to never end in deliberate succession.
 The iron taste of blood enters your mouth.
 You spring leaks.
 The precious grunts emanate out of the chords of the man who is violently assuaging your dark desire for justice as he continues to slam his fists into your face and head.
 Each blow is accompanied by an ironic and painful sounding discharge from your aggressor.
 But the sounds are not sounds of pain.
 They are the toxic emanations of hot and furious anger from deep within the chest cavity of your spattered aggressor .
 You attempt to roll onto your stomach but get trapped halfway by a pivoted knee and then absorb blows to the side of your head, your ear, and the lateral length of your left side where your ribs will soon be cracked like hickory kindling with non-displaced fractures.
 You make it to your stomach and feel the blows reigning down on the back of your head until fatigue sets magically in, and your killer relaxes, spits down on you, curses you, and walks ostensibly away.